jamie33o/Project2/README.md

 1. As a player, I want the website to load quickly and provide a seamless and enjoyable quiz experience without any technical issues.
 2. As a player, I want to have a visually appealing and intuitive interface that makes it easy for me to understand and interact with the quiz.
-3. As a player, I want my score to be saved so I can compete with other Users.
+3. As a player, I want to be able to see other players score during the game
-4. As a player, I want good design This includes themed background images and background music.
+4. As a player, I want to be able to see my score and progress during the game
 5. As a player, I want the quiz questions to be challenging and engaging.
-6. As a player, I want to be able to view my score.
+6. As a player, I want some aids if im struggling with a question
 7. As a player, I want to be able to see the correct answers for the questions I answered incorrectly to learn and improve my knowledge.
-8. As a quiz player, I want the option to play the quiz again without having to log in again.
+8. As a quiz player, I want the option to play the quiz again when i aswer wrong.
-9. As a player, I want to be able to easily save the game when I reach a milestone so i can come back again and play from that milestone
+9. As a player, I want to be able to easily navigate back to the home page or explore other sections of the website while playing the game.
 10. As a player, I want the game to have smooth and fluid animations and transitions, enhancing the overall visual appeal and user experience.
-11. As a player, I want the game to be optimized for different screen sizes and orientations, ensuring a seamless and enjoyable experience on both mobile and desktop devices.
-12. As a player, I want the game to have a visually appealing and intuitive user interface, with clear icons and labels, to easily understand and interact with the game controls.
-13. As a player, when I interact with buttons or elements in the game interface, I want to see appropriate effects, such as button clicks or hover effects.
-These effects will provide feedback and create a more engaging and responsive user experience.
-14. As a player, I want the sound effects to be enjoyable, non-intrusive, and harmonize with the overall game aesthetics, ensuring they enhance the gameplay experience without becoming distracting or annoying.
-15. As a who wants to be a millionaire enthusiast, I want to be able to play a Quiz to test my knowledge and have fun.
-16. As a player, I want the game to have a progress bar or indicator to track my progress during the quiz.
+11. As the site owner, I want users to see a 404 page if they enter an incorrect URL so they can be navigated back to the main game page

 - __Site Owner__